awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 #### Encrypted Message Format

-That the message format is a binary format, but it is a common mistake for users to attempt decryption on the Base64 encoding of this data instead.
+The message format is a binary format, but it is a common mistake for users to attempt decryption on the Base64 encoding of this data instead.
 Because the first two bytes of the message format have a very limited set of possible values (currently they are in fact fixed), the first two bytes of the Base64 encoding of a valid message are also simple to recognize.